Petlja/TxtProgInPythonEng/_sources/02_Console/02_Console_08_if.rst

     Write a program that takes integers *a1*, *a2*, *m1* and *m2*, and answers the question of whether Anna's and Mark's travels overlap.

-**Hint:** trips overlap if Marko leaves before Ana returns (the day of Mark's departure is less than or equal to the day of Ana's return) or vice versa - if Ana leaves before Marko returns.
+**Hint:** trips overlap if Mark leaves before Ana returns (the day of Mark's departure is less than or equal to the day of Ana's return) or vice versa - if Ana leaves before Mark returns.

 .. activecode:: console__branching_intervals